json-schema-org/json-schema-spec/jsonschema-core.md

 ## Definitions

 ### JSON Document

 A JSON document is an information resource (series of octets) described by the `application/json` media type.

-In JSON Schema, the terms "JSON document", "JSON text", and "JSON value" are interchangeable because of the data model it defines in
+In JSON Schema, the terms "JSON document", "JSON text", and "JSON value" are interchangeable because of the data model it defines in {{data-model}}.
-{{instance-data-model}}.

 JSON Schema is only defined over JSON documents.
 However, any document or memory structure that can be parsed into or processed according to the JSON Schema data